 - Use our Study Guide page for theatre and craft activities that you can incorporate during your story times.

 - Prominently list the event on your organization's web site and on the sites of your community's various arts organizations.

 - Let them know that they will get to see funny stories acted out before a giant oversized book.
-Hold your hand above your head to show them how tall the book is.
-And stretch your arms wide to show them how wide it is.
+Have them try to guess how big it is.
+(6' tall by 8' wide) Sometimes visuals can help, you can demonstrate by holding your hand above your head to show them how tall the book is and stretch your arms wide to show them how wide it is.

-Act!vated Story Theatre generate publicity because of the novelty and family appeal.
+Act!vated Story Theatre generates publicity because of the novelty and family appeal.
 Before sending materials to a publication, call to find out who will cover it and be sure to speak to that person.
 It is usually a feature writer who covers Arts & Entertainment; there may also be a section for Lifestyles, Education, Family or Special Events.
 Let them know what materials are available, ask if they would be interested in doing a phone interview with the performers, and invite them to the show.
 Leave your number so they can call if they have questions or need a quick quote.
 If they say they can only do an event listing, find out who can actually write a feature story.
 If they are too busy to do one from scratch, our press releases are designed to be printed as an article.
 Let reporters know about the Act!vated Story Theatre media page.

 PSA: Start by calling the appropriate stations and ask who is in charge of reading PSA's (Public Service Announcements).
 Fax or send the PSA to this person's attention.
 Ask if there is also a calendar listing of events and fax or send the PSA to this person as well.

 A!S are happy to record an audio PSA suited to the event, upon request.

 ADDITIONAL AUDIO: Short stories by the Act!vated Story Theatre are available for stations which feature children's programming upon request.